Machine Learning Fundamentals

 The Analytics Solution: Core Learning Methods

 Machine learning is not a single technique but a collection of methods that fall into several broad categories.
-In this chapter, we focus on three foundational approaches that recur throughout utility applications: regression, classification, and clustering.
+This chapter focuses on foundational approaches that recur throughout utility applications.

-Regression predicts a continuous outcome.
-It is used when we want to estimate a value, such as future load in megawatts, transformer oil temperature, or customer energy usage.
-Linear regression, for example, can relate temperature and time of day to hourly demand, providing forecasts that help balance supply and demand.
+Regression predicts continuous outcomes like future load in megawatts, transformer oil temperature, or customer energy usage.
+Linear regression can relate temperature and time of day to hourly demand, providing forecasts that help balance supply and demand.

-Classification predicts a discrete outcome.
-It is used to assign categories, such as determining whether a piece of equipment is healthy or likely to fail, or whether an observed pattern is normal or anomalous.
+Classification assigns categories—determining whether equipment is healthy or likely to fail, or whether a pattern is normal or anomalous.
 This underpins predictive maintenance, cybersecurity detection, and many operational workflows.

-Clustering is an unsupervised technique that groups similar observations together.
-It is particularly useful when labels are not available.
-For example, clustering smart meter profiles can reveal natural segments of customers—such as those with high evening peaks versus those with flat daytime usage—informing rate design and demand response targeting.
+Clustering groups similar observations together without labels.
+Clustering smart meter profiles can reveal natural customer segments—those with high evening peaks versus flat daytime usage—informing rate design and demand response targeting.

 Understanding these core methods and their differences is essential before tackling more advanced techniques.
 They provide a common language between data science and engineering teams and form the backbone of most practical machine learning pipelines in utilities.